dfelinto/blender-manual/manual/render/introduction.rst

 Post Processing
 ===============

 Control effects that are applied after the image has been rendered.
-If you are using the :doc:`Compositor <composite_nodes>` or :doc:`Sequencer <sequencer>`, you can tell Blender to process those effects instead of directly rendering the scene.
+If you are using the :doc:`Compositor </composite_nodes>` or :doc:`Sequencer </sequencer>`, you can tell Blender to process those effects instead of directly rendering the scene.

 Fields are used when :doc:`Rendering for Video </render/output/video>`.